 If you can sell the items, like a car and trade for something more affordable, then do it!

 This was one of the main things my mum drilled into me as a kid!
 It’s great to have goals and aspirations, but you need to be content with what you have now, and enjoy it!
 Otherwise, you will always be lusting after something and never enjoying what you currently have!

 So what’s the point if you finally reach your goal, only to create another one and never sit at the moment and appreciate it!

 Can thank my granddad for this one!
 And it’s so true.
 I have many things in my life that could do with an upgrade!
 My car is one of them.
 But it runs, it gets me from A to B, and I don’t owe money on it – so why do I need a new one?

 Same goes for my dining table.
 It doesn’t match the house at all, the kids have put food in between the top and base and it’s not looking great, but it functions exactly how a new table would?
 I mean it’s a table?!

 Sometimes, it’s best to just leave things.
 Otherwise, you can spend your entire life just upgrading and buying the new thing and you’ll never save a thing!

 Who here knows the feeling when you see something and you just want it NOW?!
 We all do right?
-Well sadly that’s not gonna help you reach your savings goals.
-Just put more money in a banks pocket most likely!
+Well sadly, that’s not gonna help you reach your savings goals.
+Just put more money in the bank’s pocket most likely…

 About a year ago I decided I wanted a new lens for my camera.
 Again I could have put it on a credit card, taken our short term finance, sourced a cheaper version (not as good) or overextended myself – but I waited for over 6 months to buy it when I had the money.